Invertible Extractors and Wiretap Protocols: Introduction

-Even though the bound in Section~\ref{sec:walk} is superceded by our main result in Section~\ref{sec:invAExt}, we have included it because of its simplicity and potential for practical use.
+Even though the bound in Section~\ref{sec:walk} is superceded by our main result in Section~\ref{sec:invAExt}, we have included it because of its simplicity and potential for practical use\footnote{ The construction in Section~\ref{sec:walk} has other features that are not offered by the result in Section~\ref{sec:invAExt}.
+For example, this construction achieves an exponentially small error (see Definition~\ref{def:wiretap}) and can handle any alphabet size larger than $2$.
+In contract, our explicit construction in Section~\ref{sec:invAExt} offers super-polynomially small error and can only be defined for alphabet sizes that are prime powers. }.
 Our second bound (Theorem~\ref{coro:wiretap}) matches the information-theoretic upper bound of Ozarow and Wyner.
 Namely, for any prime power alphabet size $q$, and any resilience $\delta\in[0,1)$, we construct a wiretap protocol with superpolynomially small error, zero leakage and rate $\ge 1-\delta-o(1)$.
 In fact, this bound holds in a more general setting in which the intruder is not only allowed to look at a $\delta$-fraction of the symbols of Alice's message, but is also allowed to perform any linear preprocessing of Alice's message before doing so.
 The power of this result stems largely from a black box transformation which makes certain seedless extractors invertible.
 More specifically, the results of this section are obtained by applying this transformation to certain affine extractors.
+A plot of the bounds (which also compares our bounds with those obtained in other relevant works) can be found in Fig.~\ref{fig:region}.

-In sections~\ref{sec:activeIntruder} and \ref{sec:NetCod}, we will demonstrate several important applications of this fact in the context of network coding and wiretapped communication in the presence of noise and active intruders.
-In particular we provide, for the first time, an optimal solution to the wiretap problem in network coding \cite{ref:NetWT} without imposing any restrictive assumptions.
-A plot of the bounds can be found in Figure~\ref{fig:region}.
+In sections~\ref{sec:activeIntruder} and \ref{sec:NetCod}, we will demonstrate several important applications of this fact in the context of network coding as well as wiretapped communication in the presence of noise and active intruders.
+In particular we provide, for the first time, an optimal solution to the wiretap problem in network coding \cite{ref:NetWT} without imposing any restrictions (such as a large alphabet or packet length, or any change in the network code).
+We remark that our coding scheme adds a privacy layer to any existing network coding scheme as an outer code, without affecting the existing code being used.
+Thus, the resulting network coding scheme may be made resilient against noise (or active intruders) if the original network code can handle errors.